MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 This article contains the following sections:

-- **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation, either on the customer side or for you as the investigator.
+- **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on, roles and permissions required, among others.
 - **Workflow:** Shows the logical flow that you should follow to perform this investigation.
 - **Checklist:** Contains a list of tasks for each of the steps in the flow chart.
 This checklist can be helpful in highly regulated environments to verify what you have done or simply as a quality gate for yourself.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.